 Of the various daunting behaviors that may occur in seniors with Alzheimer’s disease, perhaps the most daunting is physical violence.
 Even a previously quiet, timid senior can be susceptible to outbursts, especially in the advanced stages of the disease, resulting from an array of factors: a loss of self-control and inhibition, psychological and mental distress, physical pain or discomfort.
 When no longer able to communicate the right way, the older person might have no alternate option but to resort to hostility to express his or her needs.

-The Arlington Heights home care team at Inspired Home Care, can help.
+Inspired Home Care can help.
 When facing a violent outburst, keep the tips below in mind:

 - Stay calm – and safe.
 As difficult as it is to keep your cool when trying to help a person who is biting, hitting, scratching, or throwing objects, raising your voice or losing your patience will only worsen the older person’s behaviors.
 Stand back to ensure your protection, take a deep breath, and count to 5 prior to responding.